Music – get involved

 The Silver Programme is ran by The Sage Gateshead.
 They provide a range of supported music workshops and events for people over the age of 50.
 It is open to people of all abilities and provides the opportunity to expand your skills by working with experienced tutors in workshops, performances, visits and intergenerational work.

-West End Voices is a weekly community choir, open to anyone on Wednesdays 7 – 8.30pm at the Carnegie building til September then moves to St James’ Church in Benwell.
+West End Voices is a weekly community choir, open to anyone on Wednesdays 7 – 8.30pm at St James’ Church in Benwell.
 It’s donation based, so you pay what you can and you don’t need to be able to read music to get involved.
-Whether you’re a confident singer or an absolute beginner you?ll learn songs from around the world including folk, gospel, pop, and light classical in 3 and 4 part harmony.
+Whether you’re a confident singer or an absolute beginner you’ll learn songs from around the world including folk, gospel, pop, and light classical in 3 and 4 part harmony.
 For more information contact email@example.com

 Heaton Voices Choir is a community choir that is keen to perform in different places for charities and the community sector, especially in and around the Heaton area.